Dimev/Realistic-Atmosphere-Godot-and-UE4/usage/godot.md

 # Usage with godot
-How to get the atmosphere woking in godot
+How to get the atmosphere woking in godot.

 Works with both GLES 2 and GLES 3

 ### getting the assets into godot